 As the family member of someone who was hurt because of 3M’s defective product, you may also be eligible to file a claim for compensation.

 Call An Experienced Baltimore 3M Earplug Injury Lawyer to Discuss Your Case in Greater Detail Today

-William G. Kolodner, P.A. has been fighting to protect injured clients across Baltimore for over 40 years.
-Collectively, our lawyers have more than 100 years of experience.
+WGK Personal Injury Lawyers has been fighting to protect injured clients across Baltimore for over 40 years.
+Collectively, our lawyers have more than 80 years of experience.
 We know what it takes to win fair compensation for our clients–and we don’t back down to large corporations who try to avoid their financial responsibilities.

 For years, 3M profited by selling defective earbuds to service members who put their lives on the line for our country.
 Now, you have the right to hold them accountable.
 To learn more about whether you have an earplug claim against the 3M company, call an experienced Baltimore 3M earplug injury lawyer today.

 Remember–your first consultation is 100% free and we only collect attorneys’ fees if we win for you.
 In other words, there’s no risk in taking action to protect your rights.

 Our Baltimore, MD personal injury law firm also offers: